crystal-lang/crystal-book/overview/cli.md

                  " / " \
                  "Na-na-na na, hey Jude"

-lyrics = user_input.presence? || default_lyrics
+lyrics = user_input.presence || default_lyrics

 puts "The Beatles are singing: #{"🎵#{user_input}🎶🎸🥁".colorize.mode(:blink)}"
 ```

 Let’s try the renewed application … and _hear_ the difference!!

-And **now** we have two fabulous apps!!
+**Now** we have two fabulous apps!!

-You may read more about the `Colorize` module  [in the official API documentation](https://crystal-lang.org/api/latest/Colorize.html) and find a list of available colors and text decorations.
+You may find a list of **available colors** and **text decorations** in the [API documentation](https://crystal-lang.org/api/latest/Colorize.html).

 ## Testing

 As with any other application, at some point we would like to [write tests](https://crystal-lang.org/reference/guides/testing.html) for the different features.

 Right now the code containing the logic of each of the applications always gets executed with the `OptionParser`, i.e. there is no way to include that file without running the whole application.
 So first we would need to refactor the code, separating the code necessary for parsing options from the logic.
-Ones the refactor is done, then we could start testing the logic, and so including the file with the logic in the testing files we need.
+Once the refactor is done, we could start testing the logic and including the file with the logic in the testing files we need.
 We leave this as an exercise for the reader.

 ## Using `Readline` and `NCurses`